Flashback: Getty Center Threatened by Wildfire in 2017 | Breitbart

 The Skirball fire damaged several homes in the Bel Air neighborhood, shut down the 405 freeway — the busiest highway in the U.S. — and forced nearby schools to close for days due to unsafe levels of smoke.
 The Getty Center’s art collection was not evacuated, however, due to design features in the hilltop building that withstand fire.

 The new Getty Fire likewise has forced the closure of some southbound roads.
 Officials have also ordered the mandatory evacuation of several neighborhoods to the west of the fire.
 Residents in a wider area received alerts at roughly 2:45 a.m. advising them to prepare to evacuate if necessary.
 Firefighters said the Getty Center itself was not threatened.
+(A spot fire on the Getty Center property was later reported.)

 Update #BrushFire; INC#0074; 4:45AM; Sb 405 Fy; https://t.co/JNEbaPHrIh; ##GettyFire; New MANDATORY Evacuation zone: The current zone is extending to the west.
 Sullivan Fire Road is the new western border, Chautauqua Blvd down to … https://t.co/yi01ojJAwz